Your cart is currently empty.Continue Shopping

 If you are registering in California, you will be charged 3% of the price you purchased your property.
 You must pay this fee within the space of three days after your application has been accepted.
 In Florida, you will be charged 10%, New York charges 10 to 20% which must be paid within the space of 5 to 10 days.

-What Are the Advantages of Property Registration?
+What Are the Benefits of Property Registration?

 Registering your property has a lot of advantages to you as the owner.
 Property registration helps add to the value and authenticity of your property.
 It yields higher investment and proves you as being in possession to help avoid conflict and fraud.
 The advantages of property registration include the following: